 Electric scooters - kick-scooters that also build in a low-power motor - are classified as PLEVs, or Personal Light Electric Vehicles.
-They are not subject to taxes or registration, but neither are they legal for use anywhere other than private land in the UK, with the exception of rental scooters which come with insurance and possibly even license plates - more on that later.
+They are not subject to taxes or registration, and as such cannot legally be used on the road in the UK, with the exception of rental scooters which come with insurance and possibly even license plates - more on that later.

 The current ruling seems hideously out-of-date, particularly when you consider that electric scooters typically go only slightly faster than the non-electric scooters favoured by many kids on route to school or even adults during their commute.

 If you are riding an electric scooter responsibly and showing due care to pedestrians and road users, we find it unlikely that you will be pulled over by the police.
 But if you are caught, you face an on-the-spot penalty of £300 and six points on your driving licence.